 For imports from within the EU, no import duties or tariffs apply.
 For imports from outside of the EU, the tariff system enacted by the EU will apply.
-EU anti-dumping measures regarding solar panels are set to expire in September 2018.
+EU anti-dumping measures regarding solar panels expired in September 2018.
 Importers of electrical equipment such as solar panels have to comply with the obligations under the Electrical and Electronics Equipment Act (ElektroG), such as registration and take-back and recycling obligations.